perryOnCrack/perryoncrack.github.io/apps/rez.md

     - App & contact alias.

 - Changes:
-    - Scribble search will now matching the words the app/contact name instead just full name.
+    - Scribble search will now query against the words in the app or contact's name.
+    - More comprehensive user manual.

 - Bug Fixes:
     - Various backend stability fixes.